Maxwell Hairston: Professional career

 On October 25, 2025, Hairston was activated for his NFL debut ahead of Buffalo's Week 8 matchup against the Carolina Panthers.
 The following week, while matched up with Kansas City Chiefs receiver Xavier Worthy, known for running the fastest 40-yard dash in NFL Combine history, Hairston made his first career interception, sealing a 28-21 Bills win over the rival Chiefs.
 In his first start the following week versus the Miami Dolphins, Hairston was beat by Jaylen Waddle for a long touchdown, but bounced back in the second half, intercepting another pass intended for Waddle.

+Hairston notably missed both of the Bills' playoff games due to an ankle injury suffered in week 18 of the regular season against the New York Jets.
+Despite this and other injuries he dealt with during the season, he was named by The Athletic to its All Rookie Team for his play during the season, with his two interceptions tied for third place among all rookies.
+He finished his rookie season with 18 total tackles (14 solo), 5 passes defensed, and two interceptions in 11 games played and three starts.